zaza0209/GEERL/rebuttal_cs.md

      * When explicit cluster characteristics are unavailable, one-hot encoding can be utilized to denote each intern's cluster membership, enabling the application of the proposed GFQI.
 Notice that this approach differs from the cluster-specific policies mentioned earlier, as GFQI considers the correlation structure.
 Thus, GFQI is expected to learn more effective policies, as evidenced from our simulations and theories.
    - **Transfer Learning:** The second approach is to combine GFQI with existing transfer (reinforcement) learning approches to transfer knowledge from one cluster to another.
 This approach borrows information across clusters to improve learning while still allowing for adaptation to cluster-specific policies.

-**Bias-Variance Trade-off:**

-We agree that there is a trade-off between fitting a single common model and fitting separate models for each cluster.
+2. **Bias-Variance Trade-off:** Second, there is generally a bias variance trade-off between fitting a single common model and fitting separate models for each cluster.
 Here are the pros and cons of each approach:

 **Fitting a Single Common Model:**